marten-seemann/base-drafts/draft-ietf-quic-transport.md

 Servers MUST NOT send more than three packets including Initial and Handshake packets without receiving a packet from a verified source address.
-Source addresses can be verified through an address validation token, a Retry packet exchange, or by receiving any message from the client encrypted using the Handshake keys.
+Source addresses can be verified through an address validation token (delivered via a Retry packet or a NEW_TOKEN frame) or by receiving any message from the client encrypted using the Handshake keys.

 The payload of this packet contains CRYPTO_HS frames and could contain PADDING,